shizukasakuya/shadows/README.md

 - Gradual darkening effect as tendrils encircle the cursor
 - Dynamic appearance of positive and negative thoughts
 - Transition effects between light and dark states

-## Purpose

-Visualize how thoughts can spiral during rumination and the potential for breaking free from negative thought patterns.
-A need to stay in motion.
-This helped me to express my own rumination through interaction.

 ## How to Use